hicommonwealth/edgeware-watcher/README.md

 The first instantiation of the watcher is meant to serve as a daemon for Commonwealth's Identity Verification Service.
 Our validating nodes will have authority to verify identities that are registered on Edgeware.
 We will analyze Github attestations that users submit on-chain, ensuring that the attestations are valid proofs of ownership over Github accounts.
 This marks the first step towards implementing Edgeware's identity vision.

+Included in this repo is the ability to create gists as well.
+In order to play around with functionality that requires Github authentication, add the necessary Github environment variables to the `.env` file described below.

 # Configuration
 Create a `.env` file in the root directory with the following information.
 ```